mcendu/ommtutorial/en/analysis.md

 ## How a music is played

-A music is played by the production of new sound.
+Music is made by the production of new sounds.
 Whenever you hit a drum, pluck a guitar, or press a key on a piano, they would produce a new sound.
 A piece of music is composed of multiple such sounds.

 To make a rhythm game level a true rhythm game level, rather than just random button mashing, knowing this is essential.
 Basically, when the